umputun/remark42/site/src/docs/backup/url-migration/index.md

 title: Site URL migration
 ---

-Here is an example on how to move your comments after your posts are moved, from `https://example.org/blog/<slug>` to `https://example.org/post/<slug>` in that example.
+Here is an example of how to move your comments after your posts are moved, from `https://example.org/blog/<slug>` to `https://example.org/post/<slug>` in that example.

 ### Rules file

-First you have to create a `rules` file in remark's `/var` folder.
+First, you must create a `rules` file in the remark's `/var` folder.

 Format is simply `old_url new_url` like following: